-The costs of fertility treatment vary across the country, with the cost of In Vitro Fertilization (IVF) averaging around $12,400 per cycle, and intrauterine insemination averaging around $1,000 per cycle.
-IVF costs range from $7,000 upwards of $13,000 in New York City.
-However, this cost can fluctuate based on the cost of additional procedures like intracytoplasmic sperm injection (ICSI) or preimplantation genetic diagnosis (PGD), fertility drug costs, fees associated with donor eggs or donor sperm, and any laboratory or facility fees.
-Fortunately for fertility patients in New York City, New York is one of 15 states with mandated infertility insurance coverage.
-There are also financing options to offset costs not covered by insurance.
+The costs of fertility treatment vary across the country, however, the average cost of In-Vitro Fertilization (IVF) is an estimated $12,400 per-cycle, and the cost of intrauterine insemination averages around $1,000 per-cycle.
+In New York City, the costs associated with IVF range from $7,000 upwards of $13,000.
+Additional procedures like intracytoplasmic sperm injection (ICSI) or preimplantation genetic diagnosis (PGD), and other factors, such as fertility drug costs, fees associated with donor eggs or donor sperm, and any laboratory or facility fees, can increase the cost of treatment.
+Fortunately for fertility patients in New York City, the State of New York is one of 15 that offers mandated infertility insurance coverage.
+There are also financing options to offset costs that are not covered by insurance.

 Fertility Drug Costs

 Depending on your treatment protocol, the costs of fertility drugs can range from $50 to a few thousand dollars.
 A cycle of Clomid usually consists of 5 pills which cost around $10 per pill.
-Injectible fertility drugs, called gonadotropins, and other medications can range up to $6,000 per cycle in addition to the cost of the IUI or IVF treatment.
+Injectible fertility drugs, called gonadotropins, and other medications can range up to $6,000 per cycle.
+These costs are in addition to the price of the IUI or IVF treatment.

 Intrauterine Insemination (IUI) Costs

-The fees associated with IUI are initially less costly than those of IVF.
-However, some fertility patients will find they have spent more money over the course of several failed IUI cycles compared to the cost of one IVF cycle.
+The fees associated with IUI are initially less than those associated IVF.
+However, some fertility patients will find they spend more money over the course of several failed IUI cycles compared to the cost of one IVF cycle.
 It is important to discuss all aspects of treatment with your fertility doctor.
-IUI is not covered by financial plans at a fertility clinic.
+IUI is not covered by financial plans at fertility clinics.
 Keep in mind that medication costs can also increase the total cycle cost of IUI.

 IVF Refund Programs, Multi-Cycle Discounts, and IVF Financing Options

-Many New York fertility clinics offer an IVF Refund or money back program that allows a fertility patient to pay in advance for a specific number of in vitro fertilization (IVF) cycles.
+Many New York fertility clinics offer an IVF Refund or money back program that allow a fertility patient to pay in advance for a specific number of in-vitro fertilization (IVF) cycles.
 If the patient does not achieve a pregnancy within that number of cycles, she may receive a full or partial refund.
 Typically, three fresh IVF cycles are included in this package.
 These programs are a good option for patients who expect to undergo several cycles before achieving a pregnancy.
 However, there are often age and diagnosis requirements for participating in the program.
-If a patient gets pregnant on the first attempt, the fertility clinic is entitled to the entire cost (of three cycles paid in advance), therefore the patient has paid more for the cost of a single cycle than a traditional fee-for-service cycle.
+If a patient gets pregnant on the first attempt, the fertility clinic is entitled to the entire cost (of three cycles paid in advance), therefore the patient will end up paying more for the cost of a single cycle than a traditional fee-for-service cycle.

 Some fertility clinics provide reduced cost subsequent cycles to their patients who have not gotten pregnant on their first IVF cycle.
 The discount can range from a few hundred dollars up to the cost of physician fees, depending on the clinic.